What is it?

 Ortho-K for kids?

 Ortho-K is not just for adults.
-Clinical research is showing that Ortho-K is one option that can has been shown to help reduce the progression of myopia in children.
+Clinical research is showing that Ortho-K is one option that has been shown to help reduce the progression of myopia in children.
 Myopia can increase the chances of serious eye-health issues in later life including retinal detachment, macula degeneration, cataract and glaucoma.

 While successful long term myopia control with Ortho-K cannot be absolutely guaranteed for every child it will still give those using it good eyesight during the day.